-Region 1 includes a total of 105 vacant parcels in the communities of Lavtonville and Dos Rios.
+Region 1 includes a total of 105 vacant parcels in the communities of Laytonville and Dos Rios.
 As shown in Table C-2 and Table C-3 Laytonville's zoning will allow more than 480 housing units on approximately 220 acres of available land.
 Parcels in Dos Rios have lower allowable densities than Laytonville.

-TABLE C-2 SUMMARY OF DEVELOPABLE HOUSING POTENTIAL IN REGION 1 Community Number of Parcels Acres Realistic Units Water District Moratorium and/or Water Rights Exceeded?
-Laytonville 99 219.6 485 No Dos Rios 6 208.1 6 No Total 105 427.7 491 - Source: Mendo cino County Depart ment of Planning a and Building Services Sentember 2019 endocino County Department of Planning and Building Services, September 2019
+TABLE C-2 Summary of Developable Housing Potential in Region 1 Community Number Parcels of Acres Realistic Units Water District Moratorium and/or Water Laytonville 99 219.6 485 No Dos Rios 6 208.1 6 No Total 105 427.7 491 - Source: Mendoo cino County Depart ment of Plannin g and Building Services, September 2019.